Anal Cancer Samples for Research

 The anus is part of the gastrointestinal tract.
 It is the opening at the end of the large intestine, below the rectum, where bowel movements leave the body.

-Precancer and anal cancer
+Precancer and Anal cancer

 Types of Anal Cancer